SkafteNicki/dtu_mlops/s4_debugging_and_logging/debugging.md

 Debugging is very hard to teach and is one of the skills that just comes with experience.
 That said, there are good and bad ways to debug a program.
 We are all probably familiar with just inserting `print(...)` statements everywhere in our code.
 It is easy and can many times help narrow down where the problem happens.
 That said, this is not a great way of debugging when dealing with a very large codebase.
-You should therefore familiarize yourself with the build-in [python debugger](https://docs.python.org/3/library/pdb.html) as it may come in handy during the course.
+You should therefore familiarize yourself with the built-in [python debugger](https://docs.python.org/3/library/pdb.html) as it may come in handy during the course.

 <figure markdown>